-- make reasonable adjustments to accommodate the needs of disabled children - provide appropriate differentiation for children with significant learning difficulties or disabilities, and - where a pupil has an Individual Support Plan (ISP), provide education which fulfils its requirements.
+- make reasonable adjustments to accommodate the needs of pupils with additional needs - where a pupil has an Education, Health and Care Plan (EHCP) or Individual Education Plan (IEP), provide education which fulfils its requirements.

 Computing skills are taught throughout the School. iPads and Chromebooks are used in lessons to provide additional opportunities for IT.